 Yes.
 She Writes Press is a professionally run, serious publisher that’s well-respected in the world of not only hybrid publishing, but all of publishing.
-Brook Warner, the publisher, is a trailblazer in the rapidly-changing world of publishing, and she’s always advocating on behalf of indie authors.
+Brooke Warner, the publisher, is a trailblazer in the rapidly-changing world of publishing, and she’s always advocating on behalf of indie authors.
 She’s always in your corner as an author.
-While Brook as publisher is always wildly busy, if you work with the press you’ll have a direct project manager you can reach out to at any time, and Brook will jump in if necessary.
+While Brooke as publisher is always wildly busy, if you work with the press you’ll have a direct project manager you can reach out to at any time, and Brooke will jump in if necessary.
 SWP, though, has a comprehensive on-boarding process that takes you through every step of your publishing journey so you always know what’s what.

 One of the top reasons I went with SWP is distribution: their books are distributed in exactly the same way books are distributed by traditional, Big Five publishers, as as such they are easily purchased by bookstores and libraries.
 Ingram Publisher Services is the distributor, and they are recognized by every entity that buys books, which gives SWP a leg up on other hybrid publishers.
 SWP also has an Ingram sales team which helps get word out about your book.
-Bear in mind, though, that nearly all of the marketing will still fall go you, and that’s true nowadays about every publisher (unless you’re one of their bestselling authors).
+Bear in mind, though, that nearly all of the marketing will still fall to you, and that’s true nowadays about every publisher (unless you’re one of their bestselling authors).

 SWP is expensive.
 Will I recoup my investment?

 Because I published in 2017, my initial costs were lower than what they are now, so keep that in mind.
 At this point—three years post-publication—I have recouped my investment in publishing through SWP.
 Honestly, though, I didn’t publish with SWP thinking I would make money on my novel.
 I invested because I’m building a career as a writer and I wanted to get my debut novel out into the world quickly and effectively to make my mark.
-In that, SWP was the prefect publisher for me—between SWP’s reputation, some marketing on their behalf, and their traditional distribution through Ingram, I was able to get attention for my novel and get my book into bookstores and libraries.
+In that, SWP was the perfect publisher for me—between SWP’s reputation, some marketing on their behalf, and their traditional distribution through Ingram, I was able to get attention for my novel and get my book into bookstores and libraries.